Latest Government Jobs updates 2023

 1. Habitat for wildlife: Mountains and plateaus are important habitats for a variety of plant and animal species.

-See also Difference between Western Ghats and Eastern Ghats
+See also Difference between GMT and IST

 2. Water resources: Mountains and plateaus are often the source of rivers and streams that provide water for human consumption and agriculture.